-Easy ways to introduce students to French rhymes include using children's books and nursery rhymes students are familiar with in their native language.
+Easy ways to introduce students to French rhyming words include using children's books and nursery rhymes students are familiar with in their native language.
 Online sources for printed and recorded French nursery rhymes include Mama Lisa's Word.
-This site features very easy to use children's songs and poems that most students should know as well as French and English translations with many audio files.
+This site features easy-to-use children's songs and poems that most students should know, as well as French and English translations with many audio files.

 French Rhyming a Pronunciation Varies by Location